-Jeff, a DIY fanatic played by the always-watchable Joey Silvera (SUZIE SUPERSTAR), continuously calls in to the phone company for aid with his many home projects.
+Jeff, a DIY fanatic played by the always-watchable Joey Silvera (also in SUZIE SUPERSTAR), continuously calls in to the phone company for aid with his many home projects.
 Knowing that she needs to prove her worth so as not to be replaced by a computer, lovable dim bulb Cindy tries to advise him herself, with hilarious results every time.
 When he finally tires of being concussed, electrocuted and set alight, he heads to the phone company to confront Cindy about her “assistance.”
 No viewer will be spoiled to know they end up shagging each other silly.
 Grant and Silvera have terrific chemistry and their volcanic sex scene will make viewers forget some of Grant’s later, less enthusiastic screen couplings.

 Chinn keeps the pace going at a frenetic clip.
 While 91 minutes is on the longer side for a hardcore feature, no scene outstays its welcome.
 Chinn accomplishes this by cutting back and forth between plot and sex, building the heat while advancing the story.
 The film begins as the phone operators start their day.
 As they enter the narrative we cut back and forth from them to night clerk Stephanie (Linda Shaw) getting her jollies with repairman Bill (Herschel Savage, DEBBIE DOES DALLAS) on the boss’ desk.
 This sets up another running gag featuring one of adult’s greatest actors Eric Edwards (THE PRIVATE AFTERNOONS OF PAMELA MANN).
 As the head of the call center, Edwards’ character seems to always be walking in as his copulating co-workers are scurrying away.
 His repeated line “What’s that smell?” seems crude on paper, but Edwards’ comedic skills make it hilarious every time.